 Look at the desired job and assess whether you have enough experience in the field.
 This can include everything from the specific tools and platforms you are familiar with to your general understanding of tech-related concepts and trends.
 Along with experience, you should also think about whether or not the job will be fun and engaging.
 If you find that the tasks feel repetitive or boring, then it may not be the right fit for you.

 Finally, consider whether or not the position will fulfill you.
 Does it involve working on interesting projects that interest you and utilize your skills?
 Will you be able to learn new things and develop your abilities as time goes on?
 If so, then that job might just be right for you.
 Go into your job application with confidence.
 Good luck!

 Preparing for the Job Interview

 If you get an interview, great!
 Now, it’s time to prepare.
-Don’t be afraid to spend a lot of time preparing for the interview.
-The decision to hire you could be worth 10s if not 1,000s of dollars.
+Don’t be afraid to spend much time preparing for the interview.
+The decision to hire you could be worth 10s, if not 1,000s of dollars.

 Before you step foot, either physically or virtually, into the interview, you should have prepared at least the following:

 - Why you want to work at the chosen company.

 - What you know about the company and its impacts on the business.

 - What you know about the hiring manager or team you would be working with (if possible).